History of the Edmonton Symphony Orchestra

 In 1999, Edmonton composer Allan Gilliland (left) succeeded John Estacio as the ESO's new Composer in Residence.

 In January, 2005, the Edmonton Symphony named American conductor and pianist William Eddins (right) its new Music Director, after a two-year search.
-His tenure has been highlighted by progressive and innovative programming, the addition of dozens of works to the orchestra’s repertoire, and a number of outstanding artistic achievements.
+His tenure was highlighted by progressive and innovative programming, the addition of dozens of works to the orchestra’s repertoire, and a number of outstanding artistic achievements.
 Perhaps none is more prestigious than the 2012 debut for the Edmonton Symphony Orchestra at New York’s storied Carnegie Hall – a concert hailed by press and public alike, and attended by nearly a thousand banner-waving Edmontonians.

-The ESO has forged several important artistic relationships during Bill Eddins’ tenure.
+The ESO forged several important artistic relationships during Bill Eddins’ tenure.
 In 2009, Lucas Waldin joined the ESO as Resident Conductor, and has stayed on in his capacity as Enbridge Artist in Residence and Community Ambassador.
 From 2011 to 2014, the ESO welcomed its third Composer in Residence, Robert Rival.
-Guest conductor Robert Bernhardt has conducted the ESO’s yearly outdoor orchestral festival for nine consecutive seasons, while iconic pops conductors Jack Everly and Steven Reineke have been regular visitors.
+Guest conductor Robert Bernhardt has conducted the ESO’s yearly outdoor orchestral festival for twelve consecutive seasons, while iconic pops conductors Jack Everly and Steven Reineke have been regular visitors.